bricksdont/WMT19RefDA/README.md

 reference-based direct assessment.
 For every language pair, there will be a pre-generated amount of annotations tasks ("HITs").

-We also generate
-anonymised accounts which are pre-assigned to exactly two annotation tasks.
-Based on previous WMT evaluation campaigns, the average annotation time for two tasks is one hour.
-So, every annotation account maps to one hour of work.
+Users are trusted to select a task with a target language they are proficient in.
+For instance, users that speak German should accept tasks from `wmt19-fr-de`.

 ### How much annotation work is needed?

-Each research team is expected to contribute **eight hours of annotation work per primary system** submission.
 Based on previous WMT evaluation campaigns, the average annotation time for one task is 30 minutes.
 One task involves approximately 100 judgements.

+Each research team is expected to contribute **eight hours of annotation work per primary system** submission.
+This translates to **16 completed tasks** on Turkle.

 ### Who can be an annotator?